-You can install the keys at this point, as part of the main installation (strongly recommended), or as part of the set-up after installation.

-Note: If you are upgrading from a release prior to V10.0, you must install the keys at this point; you cannot install them later.
+If you are upgrading from V10.0 or later, you can either install the keys now (as is strongly recommended), or later as part of the set-up after installation.
+However, if you are upgrading from a release prior to V10.0, you must install the keys now; you cannot install them later.

 If you prefer, you can choose an evaluation version.
-You do not need any software keys for this option, but will be limited to 3 concurrent users.
+You do not need any keys for this option, but will be limited to three concurrent users.

-- If you already have the necessary keys, or intend using the evaluation version, enter y.
-You will then be asked if you want to install the evaluation version enter y or n as appropriate.
-Then follow the prompts that appear. - If you do not have the keys available, enter n.
-Refer to Installing the Software Keys (page 17) for how to install the keys at a later time.
+• Enter y if you have the necessary keys, or intend to use the evaluation version which does not require any.

+You are asked if you want to install the evaluation version - enter y or n as appropriate.
+Then follow the prompts that appear.

+• Enter n if you either do not have the keys available now, or want to install them later.

+Refer to Installing the Software Keys (page 19) for how to install the keys at a later time.

-- If your Serial Number Key was supplied separately from the other keys (that is, not in the keyfile), enter this first and then load the remaining keys from the keyfile. - If you wish to use the evaluation version to carry out performance/stress testing, you can increase the number of users for a 30-day period by registering with Northgate via the Northgate Reality web site (www.northgate-is.com/reality).
+- If your Serial Number Key was supplied separately from the other keys (that is, not in the keyfile), enter this first and then load the remaining keys from the keyfile. - If you wish to use the evaluation version to carry out performance/stress testing, you can increase the number of users for a 30-day period by registering with Northgate Public Services via the NPS Reality website.